A Guide To Day Trading With Leverage

 Key takeaways

-• Day trading leverage is borrowed capital that requires an initial deposit called margin collateral and is used to multiply position size for day traders.
+• Day trading leverage is borrowed capital that requires an initial deposit called margin collateral and is used to adjust position size, which increases both exposure and the risk of loss.

 • Day traders can access a multiplier by choosing a trading platform such as a Forex broker, CFD broker, or a Spread Betting platform.